Generic Name: naphazoline nasal (naf AZ oh leen NAY sal)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use naphazoline nasal if you are allergic to it.
+You should not use Privine if you are allergic to it.

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have other medical conditions, especially: